Are you looking for information on the best beaches in Key West, Florida? You’ve come to the right place!

 It is free to enter and parking is free along the boulevard.
 Smathers Beach opens from 7 am to 11 pm daily.

 One of the most-loved beaches in Key West, Smathers Beach is also a popular tropical Key West wedding site if you fancy tying the knot here!
+This is truly one of the Best Places To Stay In Key West!

 If you like your Key West beaches a little bit more laid back then Clarence S. Higgs Memorial Beach Park might be perfect for you.
 It is adjacent to the Waldorf Astoria Casa Marina Resort and just a short walk from Smathers Beach.
 The beach has fine white sand, shallow water and is surrounded by tropical vegetation.